romixlab/egui_tabular/README.md

 ## Potential features

-* Provide an optional way to access data from code (as rvariant, separate trait?).
 * Gate egui behind gui feature, disable it to work with data types and formats only.
 * Derive macro to map Rust structs into rows of typed cells.
-* Propagate change and other events to user code.

 ## Project status